-- The SENCO monitors the movement of children within the SEN system in school. - The SENCO provides staff and governors with regular summaries of the impact of the policy on the practice of the school.

-The SENCO is involved in supporting teachers involved in drawing up the Class Provision Maps and IEP's for children.

-- The named governor with responsibility for special needs is kept informed of developments. - The Governing Body reviews implementation of the policy regularly.
+- The SENDCo monitors the movement of children within the SEND system in school. - The SENDCo provides staff and governors with regular summaries of the impact of the policy on the practice of the school. - The SENDCo is involved in supporting teachers involved in drawing up the Class Provision Maps and IEP's for children. - The named governor with responsibility for special educational needs is kept informed of developments. - The Governing Body reviews implementation of the policy regularly.